-My husband and I love going wine tasting in Valle de Guadelupe and have done so several times in the past, sometimes for a quick weekend getaway, sometimes just for the day.
+My husband and I love going wine tasting in Valle de Guadalupe and have done so several times in the past, sometimes for a quick weekend getaway (check out some of our favorite Hotels in Valle de Guadalupe and Guadalupe Wellness Resort here), sometimes just for the day.
 It is always a fun time and we can’t wait to go back soon.
 In the meantime, I want to share some of our favorite wineries, as well as some tips on where to eat, how to get to Valle and more.
 I hope you find it helpful.

 With over 200 wineries in Valle de Guadalupe, which ones are the best and where should you go?
 Definitely a tough choice.
 Here are our favorite 10 wineries you should put on your list to try.
 Also check out the FAQs and tips on going wine tasting in Valle de Guadalupe at the end of the article!